nkwachiabel/Process-Mining-Order-to-cash-IBM/README.md

   * TLC Optical Ground cables with 49 orders has 15 variants.
 The top 3 variants account for 55.1% of the orders and are all rejected cases.
 Variant 4 represents the highest variant with completed cases and follows the following sequence Line creation ->  Header Block Removed -> Address missing block set -> LgstCheckOnConfDat Set -> Sched.Line Block Removed -> Address missing block removed -> LgstCheckOnConfDat Removed -> Delivery -> Good Issue
   * TLC Connectivity with 85 orders has 17 variants.
 The first two variants accounts for 72.94% of the cases.
 The first variant is associated with Customer 1.

 * <b>Process flow visualisation</b>: The process flow graph shows the process flow from the start to finish for the filtered product hierarchy.
+The Graphviz library was used to automatically generate a visual process model based on the event log data.
 The process starts from Line creation and either ends with Goods Issue or if the order is rejected, Schedule Line Rejected.
 Looking at the process flow, it appears that when a line is created, some blocks are set automatically for some customers.
 They include Header block, LgstCheckOnConfDat, and Credit block.
 These blocks are removed by the various users in the system.

 * <b>Transition matrix</b>: This shows how events transition from one activity to another.
 The row shows the start activity while the columns shows the preceeding activities.
 The following were noted: